 When ingested, the absorption of inorganic lead compounds in the human gastrointestinal tract is influenced by different factors, the most significant being age.
-Children (up to the age of eight) are estimated to absorb up to

-50 % of the lead dose they ingest while adults would absorb up to 10 % of the dose they ingest.
-This route of absorption can be dependent on solubility and particle size with smaller particles being absorbed more readily than larger ones.
-In addition, results from rodent feeding studies indicate that lead oxides are bioavailable (LDAI, 2008).
+Children (up to the age of eight) are estimated to absorb up to 50 % of the lead dose they ingest, while adults would absorb up to 10 %.
+This route of absorption can be dependent on solubility and particle size, with smaller particles being absorbed more readily than larger ones.

-In an oral repeat dose toxicity study, rats were dosed with 0, 200, 500 or 1000 ppm lead acetate and tested for four, eight or 12 weeks.
-The blood lead concentration (PbB) level range was $40 - 100 \mu g/dL$ and the kidney lead levels were highest at four weeks.
-For all test groups the urinary lead excretion was highest at four weeks then decreased with continued exposure to lead (REACH).
+In an oral repeat dose toxicity study, rats were dosed with 0, 200, 500 or 1000 ppm lead acetate and tested for four, eight and 12 weeks.
+The blood lead concentration (PbB) level range was 40 - 100 $\mu$ g/dL and the kidney lead levels were highest at four weeks.
+For all test groups the urinary lead excretion was highest at four weeks and then decreased with continued exposure to lead (REACH).

-If inhaled, the size of lead compound particles can dictate the site of deposition and rate of absorption (NICNAS, 2007).
+If inhaled, the size of lead compound particulates can dictate the site of deposition and rate of absorption (NICNAS, 2007).

 Absorption via the dermal route has shown to be the least efficient (NICNAS, 2007).
-Less than 0.3 % of lead from lead acetate in cosmetics was absorbed dermally in human male volunteers over a 12 hour period.
+Less than 0.3 % of lead from lead acetate in cosmetics was absorbed dermally in male volunteers over a 12 hour period.
 When lead nitrate was applied to the skin, 30 % of the dose was absorbed.
 It is not known if the absorption was systemic or confined to the layers of the skin.